Save the Date

 Recruit "VIPs."
 Although every constituent letter carries weight in a legislator's office, the reality is that some citizens have more influence on specific issues or with specific elected officials than others.
 For example, a legislator's lifelong friend, relative, or former business associate is likely to have influence.
 Likewise, a former state superintendent of education generally has built-in credibility on education issues, even when he/she does not know the legislator personally.
 We all know VIPs or have access to them.
 It may be a work colleague, neighbor, or someone with whom we worship or volunteer.
 Generating letters from these VIPs is usually a matter of asking them and then providing them with sufficient information to craft a high-impact letter.
 You might even offer to draft it for them.

 In many cases, it can take the efforts of many families working together to successfully advocate in a school or school district for improved services for high-ability students.
-Learn more by reading the e-book How to Start a Parent Group.
+Learn more by reading the e-book Starting & Sustaining a Parent Group to Support Gifted Children.

 Consider working with other groups in support of an issue.
 Coalitions not only increase the numbers of supporters on specific state or local issues, but also broaden awareness of your issue with the membership of the other groups.
 Coalitions also can open doors for many other opportunities that support gifted students.